trussworks/react-uswds/README.md

   - For an optimal developer experience, it's recommended that you configure your editor to run linting/formatting inline.
 - All tests must pass, and eslint is run on all files in CircleCI

-Additionally, because this package exports a library, it is crucial that the build files (located in `/lib`) are kept up-to-date and committed to the repo.
-For now, there is a _pre-push_ hook that will automatically rebuild `/lib` and commit it.
-That way, an engineer who is making changes to ReactUSWDS and simultaneously testing the implementation in another project doesn't have to worry about remembering to re-build the library before pushing updates.

-**_This is not an ideal workflow._** In the future, we will want to address:

-- Publishing the ReactUSWDS package to an actual registry (npm or Github)
-- and/or
-- Automatically building the lib in CI and deciding how/where to host artifacts

-In the interest of not blocking development, improving the workflow is deferred to the roadmap.

 ### Releasing

 Steps for a new release (these should be automated as much as possible):